Form I-94, Arrival/Departure Record

 - Traveling while on CPT/OPT students should carry your visa, passport, I-20, EAD card (where applicable), and printed copy of I-94

 - Online flight check-in is fastest and easiest.
 Check in at home and print your boarding pass.
 In some cities, you can have a link to your boarding pass emailed to your mobile device, then show your boarding pass barcode on your device screen at the security checkpoint and when boarding.
 You can check-in starting 24 hours before the scheduled departure.
 You will be notified if your flight changes or is canceled.
 The airline will help you book a new flight if needed.

 - If you fly from Houghton County Memorial Airport, install the United app on your mobile device to book and check flight status and other conditions.
 Weather often affects flight schedules.

-- Make and carry in a safe separate place a copy of your passport biographic page, US visa and admission stamp, or paper Form I-94.
+- Make and carry in a separate safe place a copy of your passport biographic page, US visa and admission stamp, or paper Form I-94.

-- If your passport is lost or stolen contact your embassy or consular section for the country of your citizenship to find out how to replace it.
+- If your passport is lost or stolen, contact your embassy or consular section for the country of your citizenship to find out how to replace it.

 - Contact Michigan Tech Public Safety or go to your local police station to report lost or stolen documents.

 When Family Travels